"Well, lay it on the table so I can see it."

 - Henpecked Husband: A couple of the married male characters.

-- Locked In The Freezer: When fixing the butcher's fridge, Ernie is accidentally locked inside when it finally works.
+- Locked in a Freezer: When fixing the butcher's fridge, Ernie is accidentally locked inside when it finally works.
 Fred finds him covered in ice, shivering, and frozen in a door-knocking position.

 - My Beloved Smother: Vera's mother coming along with her and her husband.

-- Slippery Skid: The sinkholes from the excavating leads to Roland waking up, tripping on soap and flying onto Anna's bed on the other side of the caravan.
+- Slippery Skid: The sinkholes from the excavating leads to Roland waking up, standing in a dish on the floor to catch rainwater, and skidding onto Anna's bed on the other side of the caravan.

 - Sophisticated as Hell: Prof Roland.